-The Arrowhead Brigade conducts Individual and Collective Training to return companies and battalions
+The Ghost Brigade conducts Individual and Collective Training to return companies and battalions

 to FSO capability in accordance with I Corps, FORSCOM and DA directed

 ARFORGEN guidance to set the conditions for future operations.

 MS 81 Bldg 3733 Stryker Avenue